I love this image of the jellyfish in the sea. It makes me think of the word “silence.”

 And ultimately with my soul.

 In a world where we’re encouraged to be productive all the time — to go, go, go and do, do, do — taking time out for quiet solitude can be difficult for us to do.

 But the benefits are worth it.

-Silence is one of the best gifts you can give yourself when you feel depleted, anxious or overstimulated.
+Silence is one of the best gifts you can give yourself when you feel overwhelmed, depleted or anxious.

 Silence helps restore you.

 It helps you re-connect to YOU.